Eco-Flow/Eco-Flow.github.io/about.md

 # About us

-#
+# We are

 <img width="500" src="./bitmap2.png" />

-We are a team of four researchers and bioinformatians comprised of:
+A team of four researchers and bioinformatians comprised of:

 <img width="350" src="./img/personel.png" />